PHIL 101 T -

 PHILOSOPHY OF THE PERSON

 Who am I and what could I become?
 What is a person?
 Are we more than biological organisms behaving according to laws of evolution?
 Are we born persons or do we become persons?
 What is soul?
 What is meaning in life, and where can we find (or create) it?
 And finally, what does it mean to seek "happiness"?
 This course has as its purpose the philosophical exploration of these and other questions on the nature of personhood.
-Prerequisites: None.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: None.

 PHIL 104 P -

 This class examines various ethical theories and issues from multiple perspectives with the goal of discerning guidelines for individual human action and for the attainment of the good in human life.
-Prerequisites: PHIL 101: Critical Thinking.
+Cross-listed: None.
+Offered: No Information Provided.
+Prerequisite: PHIL 101 T - Logic: Practice of Crit Thinking.

 PHIL 104A PQU -